luc-github/ESP3D/README.md

 master may not work unless you use the latest code of https://github.com/esp8266/arduino due to delay between PR integration in staging/stable versions

 If you use an ESP with 512K flash like ESP01 please go here : https://github.com/luc-github/ESP8266/tree/ESP-512K-64KSPIFFS, it is dedicated to low memory device.
-IF you use an ESP with more than 512K flsah please use master
+If you use an ESP with more than 512K flsah please use master.

 ##Hardware connection
 --Use GPIO2 to ground to reset all settings in hard way - 2-6 sec after boot / not before!!
 Set GPIO2 to ground before boot change boot mode and go to special boot that do not reach FW.
 Currently boot take 10 sec - giving 8 seconds to connect GPIO2 to GND and do an hard recovery for settings